vimalmenon/backend.completeautomate/README.md

 ### Improvement areas

-- UI page logic has grown and can be further componentize
 - Some runtime configuration is still tightly coupled to environment setup
 - Need stronger end-to-end GUI flow validation for confidence in regressions